Eileen Heckart: Stage

+Heckart acted with the Blackfriars Guild and studied for four years at the American Theatre Wing.

 Heckart began her Broadway career as the assistant stage manager and an understudy for The Voice of the Turtle in 1943.
 Her many credits include Picnic, The Bad Seed, A View from the Bridge, A Memory of Two Mondays, The Dark at the Top of the Stairs, A Family Affair, And Things That Go Bump in the Night, Barefoot in the Park, Butterflies Are Free, You Know I Can't Hear You When the Water's Running, and The Cemetery Club.

 Heckart won the 1953 Theatre World Award for Picnic.
 Her nominations include Tony Award nominations for Butterflies Are Free, Invitation to a March, and The Dark at the Top of the Stairs.

 In 2000, at age 81, she appeared off-Broadway in Kenneth Lonergan's The Waverly Gallery.
 For this performance, she won several awards, including the Drama Desk Award, the Lucille Lortel Award, the Drama League Award and the Outer Critics Circle Award.
 That same year, she was inducted into the American Theatre Hall of Fame and received an honorary Tony Award for lifetime achievement.

 She was granted three honorary doctorates by Sacred Heart University, Niagara University, and Ohio State University.